AlanCebohin/PixelHero2D/README.md

 ## About the game
 <strong> Pixel Hero </strong> is a prototype for a side scroller 2D game made in Unity.

-It's purpose is to follow good practices and quicly prototype game mechanics.
+Its purpose is to follow good practices and quickly prototype game mechanics.

 ## Overview